Miraneek/Another-To-Do-List-App/README.md

 [![en](https://img.shields.io/badge/lang-en-red.svg)](https://github.com/Miraneek/another_to-do_list_app/blob/master/README.md)
 [![cz](https://img.shields.io/badge/lang-cz-blue.svg)](https://github.com/Miraneek/another_to-do_list_app/blob/master/README-cz.md)

-This is my take on a basic coding project of making a 📝to do list app, furthermore it has a 🔄habit tracking feature.
+This is my take on a basic coding project of making a 📝to do list app, furthermore my app has a 🔄habit tracking feature.
 The app is coded in the ⚛️React framework and uses 🔥Firebase as its back end solution.

 ## Features 🚀